ZoroaAi/MelioraMarket/README.md

 In addition to the features already mentioned, my website offers the following functionality:

-- 🗣️ **User Reviews:** Users can leave reviews for products they have purchased, providing valuable feedback to other users and helping them make informed purchasing decisions.
+- **Browse Products:** Users can browse through products that were web scraped from Tesco and Morrisons

-- ❤️ **Favourites List:** Users can create a list of their favourite products, allowing them to quickly and easily compare prices across multiple supermarkets.
+- ❤️ **Basket:** Users can create a basket list of their favourite products, allowing them to quickly and easily compare prices across multiple supermarkets.

-- 💰 **Price Alerts:** Users can set up price alerts for specific products, so they are notified when the price drops below a certain threshold.

-- 🔍 **Recommendations:** Using machine learning algorithms, my website can provide personalised recommendations for products that users might be interested in purchasing based on their browsing and purchasing history.

-- ♿ **Accessibility:** My website has been designed with accessibility in mind, ensuring that it is easy to use for people with disabilities.

 ## Getting Started